tycrek/ass/README.md

    - URL: `$json:.resource$`
    - Deletion URL: `$json:.delete$`
 6. The file `sample_config.sxcu` can also be modified & imported to suit your needs

+## Contributing

+No strict contributing rules at this time.
+I appreciate any Issues or Pull Requests.